-Mr. Lautenbach also serves as Trustee of other Fidelity.
-Industry and is a member of the Council on Foreign Relations (1994-present).
+Mr. Lautenbach also serves as Trustee of other Fidelity® funds.
+Mr. Lautenbach currently serves as Chair of the Board of Governors, State University System of Florida (2013-present) and is a member of the Council on Foreign Relations (1994-present).
 He is also a member and has in the past served as Chairman of the Board of Directors of Artis-Naples (2012-present).
 Previously, Mr. Lautenbach served as a member and then Lead Director of the Board of Directors of Eaton Corporation (diversified industrial, 1997-2016).
 He was also a Partner at Clayton, Dubilier & Rice, LLC (private equity investment, 1998-2010); as well as Director of Sony Corporation (2006-2007).
 In addition, Mr. Lautenbach had a 30-year career with IBM (technology company), during which time he served as Senior Vice President and as a member of the Corporate Executive Committee (1968-1998).